chihab/dotenv-run/README.md

 - ✅ **ESM**: supports `process.env` and `import.meta.env` in ESM modules.
 - ✅ **Secure**: supports filtering environment variables by prefix.

-`dotenv-run` can be installed as a standalone CLI or as a plugin for your favorite bundler.

 <h2>Integrations</h2>

-`dotenv.run` supports multiple integrations including CLI, Node.js preload, Webpack, Rollup, Vite, esbuild and Angular.

 | Integration     | Package                                   | Status |
 | --------------- | ----------------------------------------- | ------ |